kbsonlong/DevOps-Home-Lab-2025/docs/04-ingress.md

 **What this means for you**: Every production application needs networking.
 Learning Ingress teaches you how companies like Netflix and Airbnb make their services accessible to millions of users.

 ℹ️ **Simple Explanation:** An Ingress Controller is like a smart traffic director.
-It looks at incoming requests (like "go to gameapp.local") and routes them to the right service in your Kubernetes cluster.
+It looks at incoming requests (like "go to kbsonlong.com") and routes them to the right service in your Kubernetes cluster.

 ## Do This